 Congregations Acting for Justice and Empowerment

-Dental Care At the 2014 Nehemiah Action CAJE won commitments from Mayor Lloyd Winnecke, ECHO’s Sandy Strader-McMillan and County Council President Tom Shetler to find funding for ECHO Health’s proposed dental care program.
-This program would give low income and members of the community access to quality dental care at a sliding scale cost.
-Funding was found for the program during the summer of 2014 and there are currently 19 area dentists involved in the program, with that number growing.
+At the 2014 Nehemiah Action, CAJE won commitments from Mayor Lloyd Winnecke, ECHO’s Sandy Strader-McMillan and County Council President Tom Shetler to find funding for ECHO Health’s proposed dental care program.
+This program gives low income and members of the community access to quality dental care at a sliding scale cost.
+The program was funded during the summer of 2014 and there are currently 19 area dentists involved in the program, with that number growing.
 In 2018, CAJE was invited to the ribbon cutting for a new ECHO Community Health dental clinic!
 ECHO now provides referrals and on-site services!
 Since 2014, ECHO has served over 5,000 low-income patients and has received over $1 million dollars in local and federal funding!